Why Did He Do It? Authorities Still Baffled By Vegas Shooter

 — As NPR's Lauren Hodges and Doreen McCallister report, Paddock's girlfriend, Marilou Danley, who was visiting family in the Philippines at the time of Sunday's shooting, says through her lawyer that the man she described as a "kind, caring, quiet man" gave her no "warning that something horrible like this was going to happen."

 — Danley said in a statement that while she was in the Philippines, Paddock "wired me money, which he said was for me to buy a house for me and my family.
 I was grateful, but honestly I was worried at first that the unexpected trip home and then the money was a way of breaking up with me."
-The AP, quoting unnamed officials, says the amount of the wire-transfer was $100,000.
+The AP, quoting unnamed officials, says the amount of the wire transfer was $100,000.

 — A Philippine immigration official quoted by the AP says Danley arrived in Manila on Sept.
 15, two weeks before the shootings.
 Seven days later, she flew to Hong Kong, returning to Manila on the 25th.
 She remained there until returning to Los Angeles on Tuesday night to be interviewed by investigators.